DOUBLE DUNGEONS

 ( TGX020036 )

-Double Dungeon is a dungeon crawler by NCS.
-The King has sent his best warriors to find the kingdom's missing treasure.
-As one of them, the player enters the creepy dungeons and gets ready to fight armies of monsters and other demons - green slimes, giant snakes, gnomes, orc, giant bees etc...
-Depending the warrior's level, the player can pick a different starting route and each one of these six starting areas are made of several sub-levels.
-The game uses a first person view and the player smoothly walks along corridors and surprises monsters as he explores their den.
-All the action is in realtime and fights, despite a round-based structure, also follow this rule.
-A password system is available and the players progress can be saved at any time during the game by pressing Start.
-Unlike other crawler of the time, two players can simultaneously explore the dungeon's twenty two floors.
+Double Dungeons is a dungeon crawler by Masaya and NCS.
+The King has sent his best warriors to find the kingdom's missing treasures.
+As one of them, the player enters creepy dungeons and gets ready to fight armies of monsters and other demons - green slimes, giant snakes, gnomes, orcs, giant bees and so forth...
+Double Dungeons offers twenty-one dungeons available straight from the start, with an additional twenty-second level that can be later unlocked.
+The game features a first person perspective view and the player smoothly walks along corridors and surprises monsters as he explores their den, collects gold and experience points with the help of a compass.
+Inns and stores can also be found along the way, allowing players to refill their health or purchase items such as more powerful weapons, armors or life potions.
+The ultimate goal of the game is fairly simple - find the key hidden in each dungeon and defeat the ultimate boss.
+All the action is in real-time and fights, despite a round-based structure, also follow this rule.
+A password system is available and the player's progress can be saved at any time during the game by pressing 'Run'.
+Unlike other crawlers released at the time, two players can simultaneously explore the game's intricate twenty-two floors (although they both start from a different location in each dungeon).

 Related